 Here are a few things you can do keep a good head on your shoulders!

-- The top 3rd of computer and video screens should be level with your eyes and 18″ – 24″ from your face.
+- Ensure that the top 3rd of computer and video screens are level with your eyes and 18″ – 24″ from your face.

 - Stand against a wall with a small pillow at your midback.
 Move your head back to touch the wall.
 Hold for 3 counts & do 20-25 reps.
 This exercise will help to re-train muscles and properly align the spine.
 In the car, it can be done while you’re waiting at stoplights!

-- Using a back support while sitting or driving reinforces the low back curve and helps bring the head back over the shoulders.
+- If you don’t have a contoured chair using a back support while sitting or driving reinforces the low back curve and helps bring the head back over the shoulders.

 - Maximum backpack weight should not exceed 15% body weight, especially in children.
 Never carry backpacks over just one shoulder and always use the waist & chest belt to neutralize the load.
 If you must carry a heavy shoulder bag, alternate sides often.